rkhmelyuk/multirun/README.md

 multirun
 ========

-IntellijIDEA plugin to run multiple Run Configurations at once
+IntellijIDEA plugin to run multiple Run Configurations at once.